jaimetcf/chat-with-it/ui/README.md

 - Node.js 18+
 - npm or yarn
-- Firebase project (for authentication)
+- Firebase project (for authentication, storage, and database)

 ### Installation